| |

 yogic, and so part of a spiritual orthopraxis

-rather than a textualized orthodoxy.
+rather than a textualized, ritualized orthodoxy.
 It is a cognitive, non-conceptual

-apprehension of the true nature of all possible phenomena.
+apprehension of the true nature of all possible phenomena by each and

 We cannot access "nirvâna" because of our afflicted emotions &